I have trained and worked in animal care as well as in career advising. I live in Lancashire, UK.

-Another good thing with guinea pigs is that they generally don't turn up in big quantities in rescue centres, so if you breed responsibly you can do so without worrying that you are likely to be adding to the numbers of unwanted pets.
+There is quite a lot to think about if you want to breed guinea pigs, but the process itself is usually trouble-free as females make exemplary mothers and rarely hurt or abandon their young.
+Another good thing is that they generally don't turn up in big quantities in rescue centres, so if you breed responsibly, you can do so without worrying that you are likely to be adding to the numbers of unwanted pets.

-Why do you Want to Breed Guinea Pigs?
+Why Do You Want to Breed Guinea Pigs?

 You need to know what your goal is before you make a start breeding guinea pigs.
 These are some possible goals: